 This is what struck me about a diabetic’s ability to lower blood sugar levels through resistance training.
 During resistance training, GLUT4 moves to the cell surface in muscle tissue regardless of insulin levels, a process called non-insulin-mediated translocation.
 If a person is insulin-resistant, training can help their skeletal muscle tissue use sugar, but their fat tissue still can’t.
 Resistance training gives us control over the molecular machinery within our cells, and it’s what makes MTR—and Carb Back-Loading—work.

 If you'd like to see Kiefer's sources, click here.

 ABOUT THE AUTHOR

-Kiefer is a Physicist turned nutrition and performance scientist.
-He’s been researching, testing and verifying what hard science proves as fact for over two decades and applied the results to world record-holding power lifters, top ranking aesthetic athletes, MMA fighters and even fortune 500 CEOs.
+DH Kiefer is a Physicist turned nutrition and performance scientist.
+He’s been researching, testing and verifying what hard science proves as fact for over two decades and applied the results to record-holding power lifters, top ranking aesthetic athletes, MMA fighters and even fortune 500 CEOs.
 He’s the author of two dietary manuals, The Carb Nite® Solution and Carb Back-Loading™, and the free exercise manual Shockwave Protocol™.
 He’s currently considered one of the industry’s leading experts on human metabolism and plans to stay there.
+He’s a featured writer in every issue of FLEX and Power Magazine.
 You can learn more about him at www.dangerouslyhardcore.com.